 If you think your kid can pass all of these, it may be a good time to start finding a good vocal trainer for them.
 But with so many options available, where do you start looking?

-A good place to start is the online singing course, Singorama.
-It is a mini singing course that gives you professional training and helps maximize your vocal range.
+A good place to start is the online singing course, 30 Day Singer.
+It is a singing course that gives you professional training and helps maximize your vocal range.
 It will also help you determine whether your kid is able to follow proper instructions and is ready for professional vocal training.